InceptionXML: A Lightweight Framework with Synchronized Negative Sampling for Short Text Extreme Classification: Introduction

-\textbf{Motivation 1: Need of lightweight architectures in Short-Text XML:} While large pre-trained language models are the default choice for most down-stream language tasks, we argue that (i) using such computationally intensive architectures for modeling short-text queries is rather overcompensating for the XML task at hand.
+\textbf{Motivation 1: Need of lightweight architectures in Short-Text XML:} While large pre-trained language models are the default choice for most down-stream language tasks, in this paper, we argue that (i) using such computationally intensive architectures for modeling short-text queries is rather overcompensating, especially for the XML task at hand.
 Further, (ii) the real-world use cases of short-text extreme classification require very fast inference times.
-The deployment of large pre-trained language models such as BERT, RoBERTa and XLNet as in \cite{Jiang2021, Ye20, Chang20} adds heavily to the already existing compute costs in XML tasks leading to slow training and inference times (Table:\ref{tbl:computation_stats}).
-Finally, (iii) extremely large number of possible labels leads to memory bottlenecks in XML tasks.
-As a result, these transformer-based methods become unscalable to millions of labels (Table:\ref{tbl:results}) while staying within reasonable hardware constraints.
+The deployment of large pre-trained language models as XML encoders \cite{Jiang2021, Ye20, Chang20} adds heavily to the existing compute costs in XML tasks leading to slow training and inference times (\autoref{tbl:computation_stats}).
+Finally, (iii) extremely large number of possible labels leads to memory bottlenecks in XML tasks \cite{Chang20}.
+As a result, these transformer-based methods become unscalable to labels in the order of millions (\autoref{tbl:results}) while staying within reasonable hardware constraints. \\